Books, Maps, Internet sources & GPS for the Alpine GR5

 The FFRP Topo Guides contain excerpts from excellent IGN 1:50,000 maps that are quite sufficient to guide you (if you stick relatively close to the official GR5 – GR52 routing).
 (In this Site, if other maps are needed for one of my special routings, I will name them.).

-The Topo Guides give an itinerary of successive landmarks, with hiking times between them, as calculated for an “average hiker”.
+The Topo Guides give an itinerary of successive landmarks, with hiking times between them, calculated for an “average hiker”.
 They are supposed to be figured at 300 meters (1000 feet) per hour up, about 400 to 500 meters (1,400 to 1,650 feet) per hour going down, and about 4 km (2.4 miles) per hour on the flat.
-However, is some instances, a faster rate of assent or descent has obviously been used.
-You should review the elevation changes and double check the times when planning your trip.
+However, is some instances, they use a faster rate of assent or descent .
+Therefore, review the elevation changes and double check the times.
 Remember also, that the times given in the guides do not allow for rest stops or meals.

-The Topo-Guides also provide contact information for gîtes and refuges along the GR5 and GR52; and comment on the history, geology, flora, and fauna of the region traversed.
+The Topo-Guides also contain contact information for gîte d’etape and refuges along the GR5 and GR52; and comments on the history, geology, flora, and fauna of the region traversed.

 The Topoguides are available in France (at for example Au Vieux Campeur’s map store in Paris in the 5th Arrondissement, not far from Notre Dame (see ordering link under maps); or directly from the FFRP web site; or for the local region in some towns along the trail.)
 From time to time the numbers and names of these volumes change; you can check on the FFRP’s web site:http://www.ffrandonnee.fr/topos/topoGuidesCatalResult.aspx?t=gr&v=5) Shipping Expenses from the FFRP boutique to the US or UK are reasonable.